fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/MEGATaskIntegrationPJON/Readme.md

 This is interesting.
 I think this is the code that lead me to stop using PJON in 2022.
 I now have PJON working O.K. with TaskmanagerIO so there must be some other reason for the problem here.
 I can now compare this with code which works to find out what is causing the problem.

+Comparing the two codes, there are a lot of differences between the codes.
+There is a task here to test what is causing the problem.